CoachhCal/Spell-Checker-BST/README.md

 # Spell Checker

 ## Overview
-This C++ console application serves as a **spell checker**, identifying misspelled words in a document by comparing them against a **balanced binary search tree** populated with words from a provided dictionary file.
+This console application serves as a **spell checker**, identifying misspelled words in a document by comparing them against a **balanced binary search tree** populated with words from a provided dictionary file.

 ## Features
 - **Binary Search Tree (BST):** Stores dictionary words efficiently for quick lookup.